elusivecodes/FrostCore/README.md

 **Is Object**

-Returns *true* if the value is an Object.
+Returns *true* if the value is an object.

 - `value` is the value you wish to test.